 Venue: Depending on the size and location of the hall, country club, restaurant, etc., you can expect to pay $2,500 to $7,500 just to rent the space for your party.

 Catering: The cost of feeding your guests will depend on what you serve (appetizers or a full meal) and how it’s served (buffet or by a waitstaff).
-Costs generally range from $30 to $80 per guest.
+Costs can range from $70 to $150 per person at high-end venues, though taking a simpler or potluck approach can bring costs down significantly.
 You may have to pay extra to rent serving equipment or pay waitstaff at some venues.

-Drinks: If you decide to offer an open bar with unlimited alcoholic beverages, you can expect to pay $10 to $20 per person per hour, or more.
+Drinks: If you decide to offer an open bar with unlimited alcoholic beverages, you can expect to pay $20 to $30 per person, or more.

 Entertainment: Couples often argue over whether to hire a DJ or band — and cost can be the deciding factor.
-A DJ might charge $450 to $1,250, depending on their popularity, equipment, and how long they’re expected to keep the party going.
-A live band generally charges a bit more, from $750 to $1,500 for about two hours.
+A DJ might charge up to $1,000 or more, depending on their popularity, equipment, and how long they’re expected to keep the party going.
+A live band generally charges more, often running from $1,000 to $5,000.
 (You may have to pay more if you have to rent sound or lighting equipment.)

-Decorations: If you decide to add decorations to the venue (with ribbons, confetti, balloons, etc.), you will likely have to pay extra — from $100 to $1,000.
+Decorations: If you decide to add decorations to the venue (with ribbons, confetti, balloons, etc.), you will likely have to pay extra — from $100 to $1,000 or more.
 A floral centerpiece for each table might incur a separate cost, so it’s important to be clear about what’s included in your package.

 Recommended: Wedding Gift Etiquette